Quincy Votes! is committed to objective, impartial voter information

 Board members

-Liz Speakman (president): I am writing because I am interested in being the chair of the board for Quincy Votes!
-I have been committed to the formation and implementation of the group since its inception.
+Liz Speakman (president): As the President of the Board of Quincy Votes!, I have been committed to the formation and implementation of the group since its inception.
 I believe that engaging all members of Quincy will lead to more representative and effective government leadership.
-Our current civic engagement is often reactionary when we happen to hear about something happening and rally people to have a voice in the process.
+Our current civic engagement is often reactionary when we hear about something happening and rally people to have a voice in the process.
 I envision a Quincy where people from across the community come together to lay out a positive vision for the community and work toward that collectively.
 I believe Quincy Votes! has the ability to be a convener and leader in forming and fighting for that vision.
 I am excited about the possibility of leading the charge and continuing to bring more people into the process with us.

 David Shiga (vice treasurer): I am passionate about Quincy Votes! because I believe we can make Quincy a more transparent, equitable, and inclusive city by increasing engagement and participation in elections and decision making.
 I have been coordinating our efforts to become a nonprofit to help us obtain funding to expand our work.
 I am excited about the potential to use data to better target our efforts.
 As a board member, I would continue working to put our group on a solid foundation so we can make a positive impact on our city.